JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/visualizing.md

 Automatic output into an animated image (e.g. ".gif" format) is not yet supported.
 However, `animate_evolution` gives users the possibility to save each produce figure in order to merge as an animation using an external tool.

-Let's animate a particle inside a simple pentagon:
+Let's animate a particle inside a simple pentagon with magnetic field:

 ```julia
 bt = billiard_polygon(5, 1)